b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

 / ?        / Software   / Firmware   / Hardware    /               /
 ```
 Including operator in the retro is my main concern here.
 Stuff like fatigue, distraction, or over-trusting a system, can happen to anyone.
 Making it the final prompt in the Fishbone may allow all other causes to be fully explored.
 Once a root cause is determined, jumping into the Kick Off exercise from prompt 4 can be utilised to fill any gaps in the experiment plan, which can then be updated again by the lead researcher.

+# Conclusions
+It feels like this method is working pretty well right now.

+We tested the process on the new group with some familiar robots that already had standard operating procedures and experiment plan and the resulting safety plans were on par with the existing documentation.
+Feedback from the group indicated a general feeling that familiarity and retention was improved by the session when compared with just doing the homework and reading the provided docs.
+The new group has since applied the Safety Sprint approach to creating plans for about 10 new robot platforms.
+My involvement has reduced from session leader to session participant and 'keeper of the templates'.
+Watching other people take responsibility for setting up Safety Sprint Kick Offs and using this method feels pretty good :-)